narojkumar99/Tour-Nepal/README.md

 ##MVP Details

 ** For MVP sample, Dashboard contains 5 tourist destinations and two of them Pokhara and Chitwan have some details.
-** In the next page, we have some descriptions of the tourist destination which includes Top attractions and other attractions     of the place.
+** In the next page, we have some description of the tourist destination which includes Top attractions and other attractions     of the place.

 ** Top attractions includes the three top visited places on the basis of visitors.
 ** Other attractions includes all the other places.